Christophler/Calendrio/README.md

 ## Technical Dependencies
 The bot runs on a Python backend that is hosted on Repl.it and UpTimeRobot to stay operational 24/7.\
-It uses the requests, discord, dotenv, and icalendar Python modules.
+It uses the requests, discord, dotenv, and icalendar Python libraries.

 ## How to run it locally